-No page numbers are included because one person wrote the whole book.
-Note the way the author's name is presented "last name first" and how periods - not commas - separate the main sections.
-(Note differences from the footnote format.
+No page numbers are included because in this case you are referring to the entire book - not just the part from which you quoted.
+Note how the author's name is presented "last name first" and how periods - not commas - separate the main sections.
+(Note differences from the footnote/endnote format.
 They are NOT the same!)
 (Article or Book with Multiple Authors) Perlmutter, Amos and William M. LeoGrande.
 "The Party in Uniform: Toward a Theory of Civil-Military Relations in Communist Political Systems."
 American Political Science Review, Vol. 82, No. 2 (September 1982), pp. 778-789.
 Yaniszewski, Mark, Dick Beddoes, and Gump Worsley.
-The Correct Answers to Everything.
+Correct Answers to Almost Everything.
 London: Megalomania Publishers, 2009.
 Note the hanging indent used for the second and subsequent lines.
 Each separate bibliographic entry is single spaced and a blank line is left between them.
 Note also how only the name of the first author of this article is presented "last name first" whereas subsequent authors are named in the normal fashion.
 The same rules regarding the names of the authors would apply in the case of a book as well.
 (Chapter in an Edited Book) Latawski, Paul C. "The Polish Military and Politics."
 Polish Politics: Edge of the Abyss.
 Ed.
 Jack Bielasiak.
 New York: Praeger Publishers, 1984.
 Pp. 268-292.
 Include the page range when separate authors write individual chapters in a collected work.
 The same rule applies - albeit in a slightly varied format - in the case of articles found in a journal (see below).
 Note also how the title of the book is presented with a combination of bold and italics, but the title of the chapter is not.
 (Journal Reference) Doyle, Michael W. "Kant, Liberal Legacies, and Foreign Affairs."
 Philosophy and Public Affairs, Vol. 12, No. 3 (June 1983), pp. 205-235.
 Note how the journal title, the volume and issue number, the date, and the page range are all part of one component and are not separated by periods from one another.
 (Subsequent Listing Same Author) -----.
 "Liberalism and World Politics."
 American Political Science Review, Vol. 80, No. 4 (December 1986), pp. 1151-1169.
 Note how five dashes and a period substitute for the repeated author's name (i.e., Doyle in this case).
 (Newspaper with No Individual Author) "Everything is Relative."
 Ottawa Citizen (January 18, 1992), p.
 B7.
 (Book with No Individual Author) The Military Balance.
 London: International Institute for Strategic Studies, 1991.
-Remember: